cl0ne/cryptopotato-bot/README.md

 The activity has to be activated first for the chat by chat administrator with `/daily_titles_start` command (and can be deactivated any time with `/daily_titles_stop`).
 To participate in the activity, chat member can use `/daily_titles_join` command, command `/daily_titles_leave` allows to cease participation (there are also join/leave buttons under messages with assigned titles).
 Any user who leaves the chat will be automatically removed from participation.

-Every day at 9AM (Kyiv time) bot will post message with assigned titles in chats where activity is active.
-You can get today's assigned titles with `/daily_titles` command.
-It will make attempt to assign titles if there were no titles assigned today (activity was enabled after 9AM or there were no participants at that time).
+Every day at a specified time bot will post messages with assigned titles in chats where the activity is active.
+You can tune this behavior with environment variables described in the [Running bot](#running-bot) section.

+Today's assigned titles can be shown on demand with `/daily_titles` command.
+Which will also make attempt to assign titles if there were no titles assigned today in the current chat.
+This occurs when the automatic title assignment was disabled, the activity was enabled after the job was running or there were no participants at that time.

 Of course, some titles appropriate for members of one chat can be inappropriate for another (they can be seen as not funny or even offensive).
 That means that there has to be some sort of customization of available titles for every chat.
 There also has to be a global list of title templates so that every chat can have "default" set of titles.